December, 2004 - Black Bittern &

 a new frog for us: Broad-palmed (Rocket) Frog.
 Several calling very noisily

-just on dusk lately,
+just on dusk lately, one

 of which I was able to isolate and photograph - but the increasingly